Government’s antitrust case against Facebook seeks a villain in Mark Zuckerberg

 In calling for the breakup of his $800 billion company, federal and state officials portray a Zuckerberg who could more easily star in a Silicon Valley update to “The Godfather.”
-Rivals cower at the thought of “the wrath of Mark” as he schemes to “eliminate” or “crush” competitors, who face being “snuffed out” if they defy him, according to the 123-page complaint from state officials.
+Rivals cower at the thought of “the wrath of Mark” as he schemes to “eliminate” competitors, who face being “snuffed out” if they defy him, according to the 123-page complaint from state officials.

 One anecdote central to the cases depicts Instagram co-founder Kevin Systrom seeking advice from a company investor while considering a $1 billion offer to sell his company to Facebook in 2012: “Will he go into destroy mode if I say no?”